 High rates of asthma emergency department visits provide evidence that a community or population lacks access to vital asthma management care that prevents asthma-related emergencies.
 Black and poor children in the United States are at the highest risk of morbidity for asthma-related causes yet have some of the lowest level of asthma management care (Akinbami et al., 2002).
-There is significant evidence that access to a school-based health center reduces the days a child misses from school due to asthma complications, as well as the likelihood that a child will be hospitalized for asthma (Webber et al., 2003).
-A 2010 study by Guo et al. found that students with asthma in Ohio schools with SBHCs had a lower risk of hospitalization and emergency room visits compared with that of students with asthma in schools without SBHCs.
+There is significant evidence that access to a school-based health center reduces the days a child misses from school due to asthma complications, as well as the likelihood that a child will be hospitalized for asthma in Ohio schools with SBHCs had a lower risk of hospitalization and emergency room visits compared with that of students with asthma in schools without SBHCs.
 They estimated that school-based health centers saved the health care sector approximately \$970 per student with asthma (J. J. Guo et al., 2010).